-As electronic systems become smaller in size every day, thermal management of electrical systems has become the central area of focus in research and development in electronics.
-A failure in providing sufficient heat dissipation (cooling) in an electronic device such as a computer or a smartphone can lead to temporary or even permanent breakdown of the device due to the occurrence of extremely high temperatures in different parts, such as printed circuit boards (PCBs), central processing unit (CPU) or disk drives, which results in malfunctioning of these components.
-Engineers must give a high priority to thermal management in the design process of electrical devices.
+Thermal management of electrical systems has been an essential topic of concentration in electronics research and development as electronic devices get smaller daily.
+Failure to provide adequate heat dissipation (cooling) in an electronic device, such as a computer or a smartphone, can result in a temporary or even permanent breakdown of the device due to the occurrence of extremely high temperatures in various parts, such as printed circuit boards (PCBs), central processing units (CPUs), or disk drives, which causes these components to malfunction.
+Thermal management must be given top importance in engineers’ electrical equipment design.

-Electrical or Electronic engineers often need to deal with potential overheating and thermal failure of electronics or electrical equipment that they’re designing.
-This may occur in extreme environments, under harsh conditions, or even with prolonged continuous usage in normal ambient conditions.
-Fortunately, modern CFD technology allows Electrical engineers to accurately predict the thermal performance of electronics and electrical equipment during the early design stages, giving engineers the confidence that thermal failures in the field (and the adverse warranty issues they may bring) can be considered a thing of the past.
+Electrical and electronic engineers frequently have to cope with possible overheating and thermal failure of the electronics or electrical equipment they develop.
+This can happen in severe locations, under strict conditions, or after long periods of continuous use in common ambient conditions.
+Fortunately, modern CFD technology permits electrical engineers to accurately predict the thermal performance of electronics and electrical equipment throughout the early design stages, giving engineers confidence that thermal failures in the field (and the associated warranty issues) are a thing of the past.
 Electronics CFD simulation tools will quickly and accurately account for all relevant physics, including the complexities of:

 - mixed convection effects (forced convection plus effects of natural convection)

 - buoyancy due to natural convection

 - boundary layer airflow and conjugate heat transfer on arbitrarily complex geometries and shapes

 - thermal radiation between all components and to the external environment.